digimezzo/dopamine/README.md

 -   Download and install Node.js LTS from https://nodejs.org (During the installation, select all features and check the box to install **Tools for Native Modules**).
 -   After the installation of Node.js, restart computer to ensure that npm is added to the path.
--   Download and install Visual Studio Code from https://code.visualstudio.com/
+-   Install JetBrains Rider or WebStorm (or another IDE)
 -   Download the Dopamine source code
--   Open Visual Studio Code and open the "dopamine" folder (the folder containing package.json)
+-   Open the "dopamine" folder (the folder containing package.json) in JetBrains Rider or WebStorm (or another IDE)

 Follow the build instructions below to start or build Dopamine for your platform.